web-dave/webdave.de/src/assets/posts/route_types.md

 <i>Q: Can I define a specific regex for a route?</i><br>
 <b>A: Yes!</b>

-Ok this is ot enough, so I will explain how you can do this.
+Ok, this is not enough so I will explain how you can do this.

 A 'Standard' route config has a path to define how this rule will be applied.
-If you wanna set a own rule, you can define a 'matcher'.
+If you wanna set an own rule, you can define a 'matcher'.
 A custom URL matcher can be provided when a combination of <code>path</code> and <code>pathMatch</code> isn't expressive enough.

 Here is a example to match with any regex, (I use a 'numbers-only' regex here):